smartdevicelink/sdl_evolution/proposals/nnnn-configurable-time-before-shutdown.md

 StopSDL()
 ```

-Logs of Put file request won't be written to file system, ikely?
+Logs of Put file request won't be written to file system, likely.
 To avoid such behavior script should be modified :
 ```
 StartSDL()